Vassilis Spanoulis: FIBA World Cup

 Spanoulis was a member of the Greek senior team that competed at the 2006 FIBA World Cup, and he helped to lead the Greek team to the silver medal, as they finished in second place in the tournament.
-In the semifinals game against Team USA, he was the game's second-leading scorer, with 22 points (after Carmelo Anthony, who scored 27 for the USA), and along with his teammate, Theo Papaloukas, led Greece to victory over the USA, by a score of 101–95.
+In the semifinals game against Team USA, Spanoulis was Greece's leading scorer, and the game's second-leading scorer overall (after Carmelo Anthony, who scored 27 points for the USA), with 22 points, and along with his teammates, Theo Papaloukas and Sofoklis Schortsanitis, led Greece to victory over the US, by a score of 101–95.
+Team USA's head coach at the time, Mike Krzyzewski, later stated that, "I know that from 2006.
+That's a lesson we learned that the Greek team taught us, how to play internationally."

-Spanoulis led the Greece national team in scoring during the 2006 FIBA World Cup, with an average of 11.7 points per game, and he also led the Greek team in free throw shooting percentage at 87.8 percent.
+Spanoulis led the Greek national team in scoring during the 2006 FIBA World Cup, with an average of 11.7 points per game, and he also led the Greek team in free throw shooting percentage at 87.8 percent.

 Spanoulis also played with Greece at the 2010 FIBA World Cup, where he averaged 13.7 points per game, which made him Greece's leading scorer in the tournament.

 Coaching career

+EuroLeague under-18 Next Generation Select team

-After he retired from playing professional club basketball, Spanoulis began a new career, working as a basketball coach.
-He began his coaching career, working as the head coach of the Under-18 Next Generation Select Team.
-Spanoulis led the Under-18 Next Generation Select Team to the EuroLeague Basketball Next Generation Tournament's 2021–22 season Finals, where they lost to Mega Basket's Under-18 team, by a score of 82–61.
+After he retired from playing professional club basketball, Spanoulis began a new career, working as a basketball coach, in 2021.
+He began his coaching career, working as the head coach of the EuroLeague under-18 Next Generation Select team.
+Spanoulis led the under-18 Next Generation Select team to the EuroLeague under-18 Next Generation tournament's 2021–22 season finals, where they lost to Mega Basket's Under-18 team, by a score of 82–61.